 You know what’s more effective than setting goals?
-Developing habits.
+Developing better money habits.
 Goals are great things to aspire to reach.
 But habits require action, and action is your best friend in the financial world.

 Here are the 10 things frugal people act upon and understand that help them with their finances.

 Habit # 1: Create A To Buy Waiting List

 Instead of announcing you’ll never make an unnecessary purchase again, give yourself permission to dream.
 Never say never – just say not right now.